 Let’s start with the big boys.
-I highly recommend visiting Globe Life Park in Arlington for a Rangers game.
-And while it is awesome to catch a game or concert at AT&T Stadium (the home the Cowboys), my favorite thing to do is to visit when there isn’t an event.
+While it is awesome to catch a game or concert at AT&T Stadium (the home the Dallas Cowboys), my favorite thing to do is to visit when there isn’t an event.
 This is when the stadium opens up for tours.
 You get to see many areas of the stadium usually off limits to the public and learn about every nerdy detail of its construction.
 Did you know it contains over 1,700 toilets!
 Make sure you bring a football, because the field tour is self-guided, meaning you can toss around the pigskin for hours on the actual turf.
-And for an entire day trip worth of excitement, Six Flags over Texas can’t be beat.
-After all, it was the first true theme park in America, and it’s still the only place you can get “pink thing.”

 For some the historic side of Arlington, the Arlington Historic Society has a handful of great stops, but my favorite is Arlington Baptist College which sits on top of what used to be Top O’Hill Terrace, a speakeasy frequented by all sorts of famous characters.
 A tour will take you into the tea garden and the original casino with its secret passages.